-A few months ago, truPhys published a comprehensive article discussing the mechanisms behind physiological body temperature maintenance, the positives and negatives of training in hot environments, and how carefully doing so can benefit performance.
-But now it’s January.
-And unless you live in New Zealand or a region a bit closer to the equator, it’s probably a tad cooler outside (and for some, tad may be an understatement).
-What about training in the cold?
-Are there training benefits, and what are the risks?
+truPhys previously published a comprehensive article discussing the mechanisms behind physiological body temperature maintenance, the positives and negatives of training in hot environments, and how carefully doing so can benefit performance.
+But what about the winter months?
+Unless you live south of the equator in a country such as New Zealand, or in other temperate climates, it’s probably a tad cooler outside (and for some, tad may be an understatement).
+Are there benefits to training in the cold, and what are the risks?

 For two years I lived in upstate New York, traveling between the Finger Lakes region and Fort Drum while on active duty in the military.
-I will never forget the first winter: six months of nonstop snow, an average of 18°F, mornings with a windchill of -15°F and everyone going on like it was nothin’ but a thang (People would lose their minds if Phoenix got a dusting of white powder – it would be amusing, to say the least!)
+I will never forget the first winter: six months of nonstop snow, an average of 18°F, mornings with a windchill of -15°F and everyone going on like it was nothin’ but a thing.
+(People are beside themselves when/if Phoenix receives a dusting of white powder – it’s amusing, to say the least!)

 Overall, I enjoyed it – the skiing and snowshoeing, the mountains, the beautiful autumn colors and clear lakes.
 Phoenix may as well be the literal polar opposite, an environment where the summers are wretched.
 Let’s be truthful.
-But among all of the places I have resided, one thing has been constant: I’ve been very physically active – for fun, for profession, for stress relief, and for a challenge.
-Both the anecdotal experience and the science I’ve studied and taught have consistently stated the same conclusion, that the body is an amazing machine with an uncanny ability to adapt to an array of environments.
+But among all of the places I have resided, one thing has been constant: I’ve been very physically active – for fun, for profession, for stress relief, and to maintain a goal.
+Both the anecdotal experience and the science I’ve studied have consistently stated the same conclusion: the body is an amazing machine with an uncanny ability to adapt to an array of environments.
 With the right preparation, you can do just about anything, anywhere.

 Thermoregulation in the cold.

 For a foundational synopsis on the fundamental mechanisms of thermoregulation, see our previous article, Thermoregulation: Training in the Heat.
 Overall, the primary driver of all of these mechanisms is homeostatic maintenance, meaning, heat gain and heat loss are balanced, regardless of what theory of thermoregulatory control is under discussion.